KauhareniaNastassia/Cards/README.md

 ![Image alt](https://github.com/KauhareniaNastassia/Cards/raw/main/src/assets/screenshots/login.png)

-### When you sign in, you have the opportunity to view the packs of cards for training (by clicking ''Back to back list''), change your profile (avatar and name).
+### When you sign in, you have the opportunity to view the packs of cards for training (by clicking 'Back to pack list'), change your profile (avatar and name).

 ![Image alt](https://github.com/KauhareniaNastassia/Cards/raw/main/src/assets/screenshots/profile.png)